igorcervac/igorcervac/README.md

 ## Hi there 👋

 ### About me
-- I'm a Software Engineer and Full Stack Developer
+- 🖥 I'm a Software Engineer and Full Stack Developer
-- I'm Microsoft Certified (AI-102, AI-900, AZ-204, AZ-400, AZ-900)
+- 🏆I'm Microsoft Certified (AI-102, AI-900, AZ-204, AZ-400, AZ-900)
-- I love programming and learning new technologies
+- ❤ I love programming and learning new technologies

 ### Languages, Frameworks and Technologies
 - React